San Antonio Property Division Attorneys

 Going through a divorce is usually very stressful.
 One of the most difficult but important aspects of a divorce is the division of property and assets.
 Property division cases can range from simply deciding who gets to keep a home to the complicated task of divvying up pensions, stocks, family heirlooms, and much more.
 Texas is a “community property” state; that means under Texas law, any assets acquired by either party during a marriage are shared property and must be divided during a divorce settlement.
 However, any individual possessions or properties that a person owned before marriage are “separate property” and are not up for distribution during a divorce.
 Any property that an individual inherits during a marriage is not legally a shared asset between the couple either.

 Determining whether something is regarded as “community” or “separate” property is essential to a smooth divorce.
 Naturally, it can be tricky to determine which assets should belong to which person, but luckily, you do not have to go through this process alone.
-The attorneys at Higdon, Hardy & Zuflacht, L.L.P. are here to help you and have many years of experience in handling divorce and property division cases.
+The San Antonio divorce lawyers at Higdon, Hardy & Zuflacht, L.L.P. are here to help you and have many years of experience in handling divorce and property division cases.

 Types of Cases We Handle